antor44/livestream_video/README.md

 **Q: How can I synchronize the video and the transcription?**

-A: You can use the pause and forward/backward buttons of the video player to manually synchronize the video and transcription to your desired timing.
+A: Without the Timeshift option, you can manually synchronize the video and transcription to your desired timing by using the pause and forward/backward buttons of the video player.
+When Timeshift is activated, the transcription is synchronized with the sync option.

 **Q: Why does the video and transcription get desynchronized?**

-A: The video and transcription applications work independently, each with its own stream of video or audio.
+A: Online video streams are often not the most reliable option for obtaining accurate video synchronization or timestamps.
+Too, the video and transcription applications work independently, each with its own stream of video or audio.
 Over time, the desynchronization can also vary, choosing a model that is too large for the processor's capabilities can also affect the synchronization.

 The timeshift feature alongside with an automatic video/transcription synchronization option may help address the issue, albeit potentially resulting in the omission of some phrases.